 Medications that do have active ingredients but aren’t proven to work on the patient’s particular condition can also be placebos.
 There have even been placebos in the form of surgery, injections, and other types of medical therapies.
 Some people believe that complementary and alternative medicine count as placebos, too.
 Some people don’t find it wrong in a doctor prescribes a placebo.
 After all, he or she is doing it to help the patient.
 But others see the practice not only as harmful but unethical, deceptive, and possibly even illegal.

 One theory behind the placebo effect is the subject-expectancy effect.
 When people already know what the result of taking a pill is supposed to be, they might unconsciously change their reaction to bring about that result, or simply report that result as the outcome even if it wasn’t.
 Others believe that people who experience the placebo effect have become classically conditioned to expect relief when they take medication.

 Though in both these theories, the patient has a built-in expectation of the outcome they differ in that the subject-expectancy effect is subjective because it’s based only on what the patient reports.
 But there have been measurable physical responses associated with taking a placebo, which lends strength to the classical conditioning theory.

-Studies have however proved that the brain isn’t being “fooled”, it actually responds in a different way to a drug and a placebo.
+Studies have however proved that the brain isn’t being “fooled”, it actually responds differently to a drug and a placebo.
 Some studies have also suggested that susceptibility to the placebo effect might also be genetic.
-Placebos not only have resulted in measurable effects on the brain, they’ve also been shown to relax muscles and nerves to bring pain and symptom relief to patients.
+Placebos not only resulted in measurable effects on the brain but they’ve also been shown to relax muscles and nerves to bring pain and symptom relief to patients.
 So while the placebo effect is indeed in your head, it’s not just psychological.